 - How does the "no blame" fund and allocation mechanism function to resolve disagreements between PSPs?

-The first of those briefings will consider firms' obligations under the code, so if you have any questions or thoughts you would like me to explore as part of it, please get in touch at firstname.lastname@example.org.
+If you have any questions or thoughts you would like me to explore as part of it, please get in touch at email@example.com.